Arkanosis/bamrescue/README.md

 from a corrupted bam file): it's working on (ridiculously) less, validated data.

+## Caveats

+bamrescue does not check whether the bam payload of the file is actually compliant with the bam specification.
+It only checks if it has not been corrupted after creation, using the error detection codes built in the gzip and bgzf formats.
+This means that as long as the tool used to create a bam file was compliant with the specification, the output of bamrescue will be as well, but bamrescue itself will do nothing to validate that compliance.

 ## Compilation

 Run `cargo build --release` in your working copy.